VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 I've mentioned CMake Server Mode earlier and Qt is jumping on it.
-So if you intend to use Qt Creator to work with CMake, you DO want a version later than **4.3** which, right now is in beta.
+So if you intend to use Qt Creator to work with CMake, you DO want a version later than **4.3** which, ~~right now is in beta~~ is finally out, so MAKE SURE the IDE is up-to-date if you're using it.
 You can look for the Qt blog post on this if you're curious, but the support has got drastically better with this version.